-I go through food phases and when I’m at school, I eat the same foods really often.
+I go through food phases and especially as a college student, I eat the same foods really often.
 Part of it’s the convenience factor of not having to think of new ideas or buy a lot of different ingredients, which is the main reason I eat SO much oatmeal for breakfast.
 My go-to lunches are turkey & cheese roll-ups or a salad…and even my salads go through phases.
 My current salad on repeat has lettuce, chickpeas, tomatoes, bell pepper, feta, and Greek yogurt dressing.

 And then part of the reason I go through food phases is because because I don’t really get tired of foods I love, like fruit and Larabars for snacks.

 My current favorite Larabar is the peanut butter cookie Larabar.
 I eat one just about every day.
 There are just two ingredients: peanuts and dates.
 Kind of a strange combo and it definitely wouldn’t make a good trail mix but somehow, when blended together, it makes a healthy peanut butter cookie!

 Since they couldn’t be much simpler, I decided to make homemade peanut butter cookie Larabars and they turned out almost identical in taste to the store-bought ones.

 I made “Laraballs” instead of Larabars since I knew I’d carrying them around in my backpack and the homemade ones aren’t quite as sturdy as the store-bought ones, so I didn’t want the bars to get broken up.
 The Laraballs are super good and a fun change from the bars…plus you can eat three of them!
 Seriously.
 Three = one Larabar.